padmajothiAthimoolam/padmajothiAthimoolam/README.md

-# Hi there, I'm Padmajothi Athimoolam 👋
+# Hi there, I'm Padma👋

 Welcome to my GitHub profile!
 I'm a passionate Full Stack Developer in building dynamic, scalable web applications.
 I love turning ideas into reality using modern technologies and innovative solutions.